 Dropping the hips and looking at getting traction through my back.

-I am going to do that for about 15 seconds and if this is your first time doing this, you will end up going light, because it ends up benefiting 95% of people but 5% of people it doesn’t work for and we want to start off gentle as opposed to going aggressively and irritating things.
+I am going to do that for about 15 seconds and if this is your first time doing this, you will end up going light, because it ends up benefiting 95% of people but 5% of people it doesn’t work for and we want to start gently as opposed to going aggressively and irritating things.

 I will end up doing another repetition, hands directly underneath my shoulders.

-And then I want to do a self test to see how my back feels.
+And then I want to do a self-test to see how my back feels.

 Does that make my back feel better?
-Is there no change or it ends up making it worse?
+Is there no change or does it ends up making it worse?

 If it makes it worse, go back and make sure that you are doing the technique right.

 See if you have gone too aggressively; make sure you have done the technique right.
 If there is no difference, it’s not better or worse, you can go back and check to see if you have done the technique correctly.
-If you end up feeling better, like it ends up making my back feel better I want to build on good, I want to build on my back feeling better.
+If you end up feeling better, like it ends up making my back feel better I want to build on the good, I want to build on my back feeling better.

 Give that a go if you end up having a stiff and achy back.
 If you end up doing a lot of driving or you end up doing a lot of sitting, try the Self Traction.
-Especially if you work in a gym setting you can use a squat rack or a pull up bar and just hang from the pull up bar or the squat rack and stretch out your lower back.
+Especially if you work in a gym setting you can use a squat rack or a pull-up bar and just hang from the pull-up bar or the squat rack and stretch out your lower back.

 This is Rick Kaselj Signing Off

 So this is Rick Kaselj from ExercisesForInjuries.com.
 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
-There is a good chance that I have a video, interview or blog post that will end up helping you out.
+There is a good chance that I have a video, interview, or blog post that will end up helping you out.

-Secondly if you are watching this on YouTube, head up above and hit Subscribe and what that will do is that every couple of days you will end up getting a video from myself where I talk about injury and pain or you will end up getting a guest video from my friends in the fitness world, or lastly you will end up getting an interview that I have done with one of my friends.
+Secondly, if you are watching this on YouTube, head up above and hit Subscribe and what that will do is that every couple of days you will end up getting a video from me where I talk about injury and pain or you will end up getting a guest video from my friends in the fitness world, or lastly you will end up getting an interview that I have done with one of my friends.

-Lastly, head down below, hit “Like” and leave me a question or comment.
+Lastly, head down below hit “Like” and leave me a question or comment.
 So that’s it.
 This is Rick Kaselj from ExercisesForInjuries.com